-- 5. what is the role of care havigators/link workers?
+5. What is the role of care navigators/link workers?
 6. Who is tasked with SP (e.g., is there a formal role for care navigators/link workers)?
 Do they require specific training/qualifications?
 7. Which professionals (GPs, nurses, social workers) can initiate the referrals to the care navigator/ link worker?
-0 Is social proscribing linked to a specific part of the system? (e.g., Brimany sare, emergency) 0. is social prescribing linked to a specific part of the system? (e.g., Primary care, emergency) 9.
+8. Is social prescribing linked to a specific part of the system? (e.g., Primary care, emergency) 9.
 From which source is social prescribing funded?
 And how are Social Prescribers remunerated?
-10 Are evaluation schemes for social prescribing in place?
-10. Are evaluation schemes for social prescribing in place: 11.
-Is there evidence on impact?
+10. Are evaluation schemes for social prescribing in place?
+11. Is there evidence on impact?
 12. Did COVID-19 play a role in the implementation of SP?
 Is it being used/promoted more during the pandemic?